emartech/sms-partner-api-spec/openapi/sms/v1/docs/readme.md

 ```

 1. Client user (marketer) will use the self-onboarding UI to setup their SMS channel.
 During this process they will select the partner and provide their values required in the custom fields.
-2. The SMS service will on-board the client, generate a unique client ID (to reference them) and forward the client configuration (the values entered in the custom fields) to the Partner service.
+2. The SMS service will on-board the client, generate a unique client ID (to reference them) and [send the client configuration (the values entered in the custom fields) to the Partner service](../partner-api/partner-service.yaml/paths/~1clients~1{clientId}~1configuration/put).